karmazynow-a/music_player/README.md

 MIT license, target API 28, min API 24

-In project I used:
+In the project I used:
 * data binding,
-* service to play music in background, with communication by notifications,
+* service to play music in the background, with communication by notifications,
 * shared viewModel to store music data,
 * and much more

 Plans for future development:
 * interactive notification widget,
-* searching through song list,
+* searching through the song list,
 * artists and albums tabs